theforeman/theforeman.org/plugins/foreman_openscap/0.5/index.md

 * Name your policy
 * Choose which SCAP content & SCAP profile to apply
 * Choose schedule when to run this policy
-* Select to which locations / orgaginations this policy belongs to, if enabled
+* Select which locations / organizations this policy belongs to, if enabled
-* Choose to which hostgroup you wish apply this policy
+* Choose which hostgroups you wish apply this policy

 ![Policy Wizard]({{page.images}}/policy_wizard.png)
 ## 4.3 Assigning policy to host